Team2530/Documentation/docs/guides/opencv-apriltag-detection-py.md

        [573.03771973, 162.69270325]])), ...]
     ```

-    This isn't very human readable, but it does give you a lot of information about the apriltags in the image.
+    This isn't very human-readable, but it does give you a lot of information about the apriltags in the image.
 You can see that it is an array (contained in square brackets) of `Detection`s, which each have a `tag_family`, `tag_id`, `hamming`, `goodness` and `decision_margin` fields.
 All of these fields are useful. `tag_id` is the ID of the apriltag, and `corners` contains an array of points that mark the corners of the apriltag.

 9. Draw some boxes